Assessments: If Things Go Wrong

 • Absence covered by Paternity Leave and Jury Service (deferral of which has been denied by the Court);

 • Exceptional and unforeseen financial hardship.

-The Extenuating Circumstances Form can be obtained from the UCB Portal and, once completed, it must be presented to the Registry within 10 working days of the original deadline of the affected assignment or date of the examination, alongside appropriate evidence.
-Alternatively, the documentary evidence can be emailed to Registry on firstname.lastname@example.org.
-Guidance on the appropriate evidence can be obtained from either the UCB Portal or the Academic Registry.
+The Extenuating Circumstances Form can be obtained from the UCB Portal and, once completed, it must be submitted to the Registry within 10 working days of the original deadline of the affected assessment with appropriate evidence.
+Documentary evidence should be emailed to the Academic Registry on firstname.lastname@example.org.
+Guidance on appropriate evidence can be obtained from either the UCB Portal or the Academic Registry.
 You should familiarise yourself with the Code of Practice on Extenuating Circumstances so that you understand the process clearly, before completing the form.

 The result of your Extenuating Circumstances application will be updated on the UCB Portal after a decision has been made.

 If you are unhappy with the outcomes of an assessment and/or if there are extenuating circumstances that you believe affected your academic performance and, for good reason, were not submitted to the Examination Board, then you should refer to the Assessment Appeals Procedure.
 For other complaints of a service-related nature, then the Student Complaints Procedure is the most appropriate way to resolve your concern.

 For more information about the best way to make a complaint or appeal and which procedure may be more appropriate, you may refer to either the Registry, Student Services or the Guild of Students for advice.
 A key principle is to identify what you are seeking as an outcome to your complaint; if you are seeking a reconsideration of an outcome for a particular assessment then this Assessment Appeals Procedure should be used.

 The definition of an assessment (or academic) appeal for the purposes of the Assessment Appeals Procedure is: